Fact-checked against Services Australia — Age Pension on 2026-04-25.

 Three age thresholds matter:

-• Super preservation age — the age at which super can usually be accessed.
-For most people born after 1 July 1964, this is 60.
-People born earlier had lower preservation ages on a published schedule.
+- Super preservation age – the age you can usually get at your super.
+For most people born after 1 July 1964, that’s 60.
+People born earlier had lower preservation ages set out on a published schedule.

 The Age Pension – what it is, what it isn’t

 The Age Pension is a fortnightly payment from Services Australia for eligible older Australians.
-Eligibility requires meeting age, residency, and means-test requirements.
-The means tests — both income and assets — are set out on the income and assets tests page.
+To get it you have to meet age, residency, and means-test requirements.
+Both means tests – income and assets – are laid out on the income and assets tests page.

 What the Age Pension actually does: